 Looking at costs, most robo-advisors have a minimum balance requirement of at least $500.
 Acorns requires only $5 to start investing.
 This makes it an affordable option if money is tight but some robo-advisors also have low minimums or no minimum at all.
 Betterment, which is one of the largest and most well-known robo-advisors, has no minimum.

 As for management fees, people with less than $5,000 in their accounts pay a fee of $1 per month.
 This almost always works out to more than 0.25% annually and could equal a high percentage if your balance is low.
 The management fee if you have at least $5,000 is 0.25%.
 This is a competitive rate.
-Wealthfront charges no management fee for your first $10,000, followed by a flat-rate fee of 0.25% which is much cheaper than $1 per month.
+Wealthfront charges a flat-rate fee of 0.25%.
 The catch is that Wealthfront requires at least $500 for you start investing.

 A serious investor will find that Acorns doesn’t offer all the tools and features that many of its competitors do.
 For example, Wealthfront and Betterment both offer tax-loss harvesting, which can help to save you money on taxes by offsetting your investment gains with investment losses.
 Wealthfront also offers direct indexing, which is a tool that could further lower your tax bill.
 Wealthfront’s direct indexing is only available for accounts with at least $100,000 but it is a very useful tool if you plan to invest that much money.
 Other robo-advisors also offer more personalized portfolios with more asset classes.

 Acorns is completely internet-based and investors who feel more comfortable talking with human financial advisors might prefer another company.
 Betterment has a plan that allows you to talk with a financial expert over the phone.
 This plan requires a minimum balance of $100,000.